~ PROBABLY THE MOST FUN YOU CAN HAVE ON A BOAT…WITH 20 PEOPLE ~

 You may be able to double or even triple your gift by taking advantage of your company’s matching gift program.
 Some employers even match gifts from retirees.
 Is your company a matching gift company?
 Check with your Human Resources department.

 Where is Practice?

-We practice at the Gangplank Marina.
+We practice at The Wharf.
 Check the Directions & Maps for parking or public transportation options.